STAND. COM. REP. NO. 141

 Speaker, House of Representatives

 Regular Session of 2021

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Health and Commerce and Consumer Protection that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 668, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 668, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 476, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 476, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.

 Respectfully submitted on behalf of the members of the Committee on Health, Human Services, & Homelessness,